 If you heat your home with a gas forced-air furnace, now is an excellent time to complete your fall furnace maintenance.
 The temperatures have dropped a bit, but preventative maintenance always beats repairs, right?

-Routine maintenance by a trained heating and cooling professional can spot potential problems before they harm you or your family.
+An annual heating tune-up by a trained HVAC service company can spot potential problems before they harm you or your family.
 The heat exchanger isn’t the only cause for concern in your furnace.
 Other important components include the blower motor, the thermostat, the ducts and vents, and your fan.
 Any of these components can reduce the efficiency of your system, or cause a breakdown.

 In addition to inspections, routine maintenance includes cleaning your heating system, which enables your furnace to work more efficiently.
 Regular removal of dust, ash and debris that accumulates through normal operation can actually save you money all winter long!